vegaprotocol/documentation/docs/api/overview.md

 - [Commands](grpc/vega/commands/v1/commands.proto): Get all transaction types you can submit to the network.
 - [Data](grpc/data-node/api/v2/trading_data.proto.mdx): Interact with all data that the data nodes store, including trading data, interactions between the network and Ethereum, and governance.
 -->

+## Other available frameworks [WIP]
+gRPC provides fast and efficient communication, and supports near real time streaming of updates from Vega.

 ## Primary elements (resources, building blocks..?)
 [WIP]
 (Ordered so they layer up - each can't exist without one or more of the previous things.
 Link to concepts for more info on each)